If your bedroom feels small and crowded, you may only need to make a few changes instead of looking for a new house.

 Mirrors reflect light to make your bedroom brighter and create an optical illusion that the room continues through the wall.

 Opt for one or two larger mirrors instead of multiple smaller mirrors.

 Draw attention to your ceiling in order to bring your eye up in the room and make it appear taller and bigger.

-You can add a unique light fixture, add architectural detail, and/or paint it a light color other than white.
+You can add a unique light fixture, add architectural detail such as crown molding, and/or paint it a light color other than white.